 \section{Discussion}

-The advent of social networking sites and knowledge-sharing platforms has radically shifted the way we consume information, acquire knowledge and exchange ideas.
-As social ties among individuals provide the primary pathways along which interactions occur, the way we are connected and embedded in the social networks is thought to affect various personal social outcomes ranging from personal health to socio-economic characteristics.
-Although plenty of theoretical studies have been dedicated to this field, attempts to find empirical evidence have been hampered due to the lack of sufficient data suitable for such analysis.
+The advent of social networking sites and knowledge-sharing platforms has radically shifted the way we consume information, acquire knowledge, and exchange ideas.
+As social ties among individuals provide the primary pathways along which interactions occur, the way we are connected and embedded in social networks is thought to affect various personal social outcomes, ranging from personal health to socio-economic characteristics.